GPS-Guided Equipment for Hobby Farms: Entry-Level Precision Tools

 Maintaining Peak Performance

 Regular maintenance ensures reliable operation and protects technology investments.
 Monthly tasks should include cleaning antenna surfaces of dust and debris, inspecting cable connections for corrosion or damage, verifying current software versions, and testing accuracy at known field locations.
-Seasonal maintenance adds more thorough inspections of mounting hardware, verification of antenna grounding, and comprehensive data backup procedures.
+Seasonal maintenance adds more thorough inspections of mounting hardware, verification of antenna grounding, and full data backup procedures.

 Planning for Growth